 Bruce: Firstly, what is private equity?

 Ian: Well in New Zealand private equity really falls into probably three categories actually.
 The first there are a number of private equity firms that go and raise capital from superannuation funds and other large institutional parties and they will invest that money on their behalf of the institutions.
 The private equity firms take a management fee.

 And usually they have to pay the funds back to the institutions within five or seven or ten years.
 The second category are those that invest similarly but they have their own equity and I'm talking about the likes of Rangatira, Todd Capital and similar family funds.
 Most of them will have maybe up to 200 million of funds to invest and they invest longer term.
 Because they don't have to repay the money they can afford to hold on to their investments and ride out the cycles.

 The third category in New Zealand comprises a large number of family businesses, includeing virtually all of the farming sector, that run businesses based on capital provided by the family and the money they have accumulated from those businesses over the years.

 Bruce: In the case of the first category the what I'd call perhaps erroneously as a classic private equity firm, they would have the limited partners: the superannuation funds, the endowments perhaps, wealthy families and individuals and they would invest that money into a fund and then the private equity firm would get a management fee and a performance fee.
 What's the management fee and performance fees that they tend to get?

 Ian: Well they vary but generally speaking they would take a 2% fee per annum on the funds invested and then they will take a percentage like 20% of the gain over and above a fixed return.

-Ian: Well, they raise them on the basis that they have to be repaid within a certain period of time and that period of time will invariably be longer than five years, but less or at a maximum 10 years.
+Ian: Well, they raise them on the basis that they have to be repaid within a certain period of time and that period of time will invariably be longer than five years, but less than or at a maximum of 10 years.